Engineering

 EGR 251 : Statics

-This course considers the effects of forces on rigid bodies in two and three dimensions.
-Students apply engineering concepts of force vectors, moments, and static equilibrium to solve engineering design problems.
-The course investigates techniques for structural analysis of beams, columns, mechanisms, trusses and shafts.
-Topics include friction, torsion, centroids, center of gravity, moment of inertia, and shear and moment diagrams.
+This course considers the effects of forces on two- and three-dimensional systems of particles and rigid bodies in static equilibrium.
+Students apply engineering concepts of force vectors, moments and friction to solve engineering design problems.
+The course investigates techniques for analysis of trusses, beams and mechanisms to determine external reactions and internal forces.
 Prerequisites: PHY 101 or PHY 211, and MTH 172.
 Three lecture hours per week.

 Credits